Here’s a simple, six-question test to check what type of investor you are.

-Ready?
 Grab a pen and paper and start answering the investor profile questionnaire below.
-For each of the questions, choose the letter of the sentence that best describes you.
+For each of the questions, choose the letter of the sentence that best reflects you.

 1. Which of the following statements best describes your financial situation?
 Please consider your regular expenses and your ability to repay outstanding loans as well as saving for emergencies and retirement.